ncbi/elastic-blast-docs/docs/source/overview.rst

 * You provide ElasticBLAST with queries and information about your BLAST search, a cloud bucket to hold results, and any BLAST+ options you want to use.
 The queries are one or more FASTA files or a list of accessions.
 They can be gzipped.
 The BLAST database is one of the databases hosted by the NCBI at a cloud provider or a database you provide.

 * ElasticBLAST breaks your queries into batches.
-The number of letters in a batch depends upon the program (e.g., BLASTN, BLASTP, etc) but all batches are roughly the same size.

 * ElasticBLAST starts instances for you, provisions them with BLAST software and loads the BLAST database you requested.